More organised storage for a garage

 GOOD TO KNOW

-For flammable items, which includes paints, have a lockable cabinet - preferably one that has a vetilation grill - to keep such items safely out of reach of children.
+For flammable items, which includes paints, have a lockable cabinet - preferably one that has a ventilation grill - to keep such items safely out of reach of children.

 Pegboards are a great and inexpensive way to hang you tools and keep everything in it’s place, but they can look unsightly, especially when not kept organised.
 Draw outlines of the shape of each tool with a marker to make it easier to remember where each tool goes.